Injured Ramos not included in Spain's list for Euro 2020 - WHIZ News

 Also in the squad are forwards Adama Traoré and Álvaro Morata, youngsters Ferran Torres, Pedri González and Eric García, and veterans Sergio Busquets, Jordi Alba and César Azpilicueta.

-Among those missing out were Jesús Navas, Sergio Canales, Kepa Arrizabalaga and Inigo Martínez, who announced on Monday he didn’t feel ready to be with the national team for Euro 2020.
+Among those missing out were Jesús Navas, Sergio Canales, Kepa Arrizabalaga, Iago Aspas and Inigo Martínez, who announced on Monday he didn’t feel ready to be with the national team for Euro 2020.

 Spain will play in Group E along with Sweden, Poland and Slovakia.
 All of its games will be in the Spanish city of Seville, beginning on June 14 against Sweden.
 Its two warm-up matches will be against Portugal on June 4 and against Lithuania on June 8.